thaliaarchi/wsjq/README.md

           Set EOF-handling behavior, which can be "error" (like wspace) or an integer (e.g. 0 or -1).

+      -n, --no-prompt
+          Do not prompt for input.
+If --in-file is specified, then no input will be prompted after the file has been read.

       -c, --check-clean
           Assert that the stack is empty and that the program explicitly at the end of execution.